I need help with carpet cleaning “contract legalese”!

 William Shakespeare (1564-1616)

-Written Contracts are essential if you’re going to be serious about diversifying into commercial carpet cleaning.
-But not at the expense of other customer service considerations.
-Lawyers love to include clauses such as protecting your interests in the event of a nuclear war and with damages to boot.
+Written contracts are essential if you’re serious about diversifying into commercial carpet cleaning.
+But remember, lawyers love to include clauses such as protecting your interests in the event of a nuclear war and with damages to boot!
 For crying out loud!
 Force your attorney to keep it simple.
 Here’s how you do it …

 1. Try hard to keep the contract to one page-